web-infra-dev/midscene/apps/site/docs/en/docs/getting-started/quick-start.md

 ### Step 3. run

-Using ts-node to run, you will get the data of Headphones on ebay:
+Using ts-node to run, you will get the data of Headphones on eBay:

 ```bash
 # run